 Like a lot of people of his time, Edison has grown up in a family circle disposed to spiritualism, it was nothing but normal.
 By the end of the 19th century, a lot of scientists saw psychic research and science as a perfect match!

-For an easy example, Victor Hugo confessed to communicating with his deceased daughter, Léopoldine, declaring “those who mourn us aren’t absent, they are invisible.”
+As another example, Victor Hugo confessed to communicating with his deceased daughter, Léopoldine, declaring “those who mourn us aren’t absent, they are invisible.”

 The photographer, Édouard Buguet, even offered his clients a picture with the spirit of a loved one.